 - Rats: Because they are much larger in size and weight, rats can easily circumvent glue boards and traps meant for mice, snatching the food without getting caught in the trap.

-- Insects such as – It is very common for insects such as slugs, crickets, ants, and cockroaches to feed on bait meant for rodents.
+- Insects: It is very common for insects such as slugs, crickets, ants, and cockroaches to feed on bait meant for rodents.
 These tiny insects can get in and out of living traps and other non-sticky traps without triggering the trap.
 Crickets and ants are very common intruders, and slugs can often be identified by the slimy trails they leave on the trap or trigger.

 - Small wildlife (squirrels, opossum, etc.): Small non-target wildlife has been known to steal food and bait from various mouse traps/glue boards without getting caught themselves.

 All that being said, mice can be very intelligent, wily creatures, and could be feeding on the bait without being captured.
 A few tips for baiting include:

 - Make peanut butter more effective by wrapping a piece of gauze in it and around the trap's trigger.
 As it tries to dislodge the peanut butter, its teeth will embed in the gauze and pull the trigger with it.

 - Never try to catch rats with a trap made for mice.
 If it doesn't get away with the bait, it is likely to be injured and die an inhumane death.

 - In live traps hang the bait toward the back of the trap to reduce insect accessibility.

 - Mice are also attracted to nesting materials such as string and cotton.
 If you continue having issues with food, try using these items instead.

 Signs of Mice and Other Pests